-- ☐ With the seal housing tube now firmly secured into the bulkhead fitting, bend the tube so that it closely follows the profile of the differential.
-(Figs.12.,13., & 14.) - Check that the contour of the tube will not interfere with the bearing caps, the Air Locker, the ring gear or the axle housing.
-Ensure at least 8mm (5/16") clearance between the seal housing tube and the Air Locker.
+- ☐ With the seal housing tube now firmly secured into the bulkhead fitting, bend the tube so that it closely follows the profile shown in Fig.13. and 14. - Check that the contour of the tube will not interfere with the bearing caps or the axle housing.